Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Proofs and Additional Derivations

-where the convergence in probability follows from the consistency of the two neural networks, as stated in Assumption~\ref{prop:asymptotic_consistency_DIP_EDL} and the continuous mapping theorem.
+where the convergence in probability follows from the consistency of the two neural networks, as stated in Theorem~\ref{thm:asymptotic_consistency_DIP_EDL} and the continuous mapping theorem.
 Similarly, the approximate posterior variance of the class probabilities is

 where the convergence in probability again follows from the consistency of the two neural networks and the continuous mapping theorem, while the final step follows from the fact that the denominator diverges to infinity as $n$ goes to infinity.